jtebert/how-to-make/_posts/2017-11-22-interface-application-programming.md

 The first thing I decided to do was invoke masochistic nostalgia and attempt to create an interface in my first programming language: [Racket](https://racket-lang.org/).
 I haven't touched functional programming since I graduated from undergrad and stopped TAing Northeastern's intro CS class.

 Luckily, Racket has a library that makes it easy to interface with serial ports: [libserialport](https://docs.racket-lang.org/libserialport/index.html).
-In addition to install DrRacket (the IDE for Racket), I installed the `libserialport` module from my terminal with `raco pkg install libserialport`.
+In addition to install DrRacket (the IDE for Racket), I installed the `libserialport` module for Racket (`raco pkg install libserialport` in my terminal) and the Linux library (`sudo apt install libserialport-dev`).

 From there, it was surprisingly easy to connect to the serial port and read bytes from it out to the console.
 I pulled out some code back from when I took this class as a sophomore in undergrad to remember how to do some basic functionality.
 I've got to say, I was really good at documentation back then (probably because we were heavily graded on it and I was a goody two-shoes).
 I also looked at Neil's [Python hello world interface code from last week](http://academy.cba.mit.edu/classes/input_devices/light/hello.light.45.py) to understand how to interpret the incoming information from the serial port.
 As a sanity check, I read out 32 bytes from the port: